pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

         power of 2.
     :param int r: Block size parameter.
     :param int p: Parallelization parameter.

+    The computational and memory cost of Scrypt can be adjusted by manipulating the 3 parameters: n, r and p.
+In general, the memory cost of Scrypt is affected by the values of both n and r while n also determines the number of iterations performed. p increases the computational cost without affecting memory usage.
+A more in-depth explanation of the 3 parameters can be found `here`_.

+    :rfc:`7914` `recommends`_ values of r=8 and p=1 while scaling n to the
+    number appropriate for your system.

     :param backend: An instance of
         :class:`~cryptography.hazmat.backends.interfaces.ScryptBackend`.